somod-dev/somod/packages/docs/src/reference/main-concepts/package.json.md

   SOMOD builds source code into the `build` directory.
 So files property must include the `"build"` in the array.
 - `somod`
   The somod property differentiates other npm packages from SOMOD modules.
 NPM packages containing `somod` property in `package.json` are considered SOMOD modules.
 The `somod build` command sets this to the version of somod CLI used during the build.
-- `somodPlugins`
-  The somodPlugins contains list of somod plugin names.
-Read more about SOMOD Plugins [here](/reference/plugins)

 > Otherwise documented, all other properties in package.json behave as defined in the [original specification](https://docs.npmjs.com/cli/v8/configuring-npm/package-json).